Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Admin Agent

-When you run amodal dev, the dev UI exposes a separate admin chat at /config/chat.
-Admin chat runs in its own session with its own system prompt — separate from your regular user chat — and has access to a set of file tools that let it read, search, and edit the files in your agent repo.
-You use it to configure the agent itself: add a connection, write a skill, fix a knowledge doc, delete a stale automation.
+Studio exposes an admin chat for configuring an agent.
+Admin chat runs in its own session with its own system prompt — separate from regular user chat — and has access to file tools that let it read, search, and edit the files in your agent repo.
+You use it to configure the agent itself: add a connection, write a skill, fix a knowledge doc, delete a stale automation, then review and deploy the source change.

 What makes an admin session different